frontyardprojects/frontyardprojects.github.io/get_involved/index.md

 If you would like to participate or lend support to one of our many ongoing projects, this is your definitive list of what’s live and when.
 Initially, it’s best to drop in on our first Thursdays **open house** from 4.30-6.30pm or send an expression of interest to [info@frontyardprojects.org](mailto:info@frontyardprojects.org) and we can put you in touch with the organiser for that project.

+#### \* ALT/CONFERENCE: ZINE-MAKERS SYMPOSIUM \*
+Join Jessie Lynn and Sara Rosa in organising a day conference for the Other Worlds Zine Fair in late May 2017.
+Organised by: *Sara Rosa*

 #### \* FUTURING SESSIONS \*
 Learn to future, or host your own session.
 Organised by: *Clare Cooper*